codemonkey1101/ucb-mlai-capstone/README.md

 ### Approach
 - determin best features for predicting points scored
 - determin best features for predicting points allowed
+- associate previous results with cost per position
 - identify strong teams per division by evaluating EPA and WPA to predict "wins" and "points scored"/"allowed"
-- see if there is a correlation with division strength and wins
+- see if there is a correlation with division strength and wins where division strength is measured by how many teams in that division have winning records where the tie breaker is playoff apearances
-- identify correlations between with wins.
+- identify correlations between points score and allowed with wins.
   - using EPA and WPA as a weighted coefficient with other features
   - using points scored/allowed as a weighted coefficient with other features